Manage Your Health Insurance Account - Access Health CT openEnroll_start=11/01/2022

 After You Enroll, Check Your Mailbox (or Inbox)

-After you enroll in coverage through Access Health CT, you will receive additional materials from us and from your insurance company (materials may vary depending on the plan you choose).
+If you enroll in an insurance plan through Access Health CT, you will receive additional materials from us and from your insurance company (materials may vary depending on the plan you choose).
 Your insurance company will send you a confirmation letter, first bill and ID card ─ they can answer any questions you have about your plan benefits or billing.
+It’s important that you open and read all the mail you receive and reach out when you have questions.

 Important: Access Health CT may ask for documents to confirm your eligibility for coverage and/or financial help ─ like proof of your income (such as a recent paystub), identity (such as a driver’s license or passport) and immigration status (such as visa documents).